 Some programs do recognize the importance of behavior change, however most still fall short in its implementation.

-Assessing Readiness To Change
+Assessing Readiness To Change with Disease Prevention Programs

 In the late 70’s, psychologist James Prochaska began exploring the elements required to successfully change a behavior.
 In addition to recognizing the importance of exploring barriers to change and having the resources, knowledge and support to change, Prochaska conceived the Transtheoretical Model (TTM).

 The TTM describes 5 stages individuals progress through to successfully modify a behavior.
 Within each stage, different tools and strategies exist to assist the progression, making it critical to identify which stage an individual is in – because the approach will be different.
 TTM recognizes change as a process, not an event, and accepts that most individuals do not move through the steps in a linear fashion.
 Relapse is common and therefore understanding what might trigger a relapse is an important part of this process.

 Again, using weight loss as an example, a good disease prevention program first and foremost would identify the behavior changes required to reach the desired outcome.
 In this case, let’s say, increasing activity levels.
 The TTM then recognizes that not every individual is in the “action” phase – the phase where exercise is actually taking place and measurable changes exist.
 Instead it recognizes that some individuals may be in more of a preparation stage – one which involves exploring exercise programs, finding a good coach, buying a pair of running shoes or finding a buddy to walk with in the future.
 In this case, by identifying which stage an individual is in – their “readiness”- , the appropriate coaching, language, motivation and tools can be used to push the individual along the path.

 When the individual is supported along their path, appropriate guidance can be given so that the individual eventually makes activity part of their lifestyle – a true behavior change, not simply a 2 week all or nothing attempt.